Skip to Content

 Meet our Board of Directors

-Sameer Akhtar, Vice Chair
+Sameer Akhtar, Board Chair

 Sameer is a lawyer with over 15 years of experience in a range of public and private sector roles, as well as non-profit board and volunteer experience.